barai3045/ostad-pre-recorded/README.md

-# 608 Prisma Boolean Char
+# 610 Prisma One to One relation
 // This is your Prisma schema file,
 // learn more about it in the docs: https://pris.ly/d/prisma-schema